-The Big Lottery Fund also continued to support the charity's social enterprise Café Sobar with a grant.
+The Big Lottery Fund also continued to support the charity's social enterprise Café Sobar with a grant until the end of this financial reporting year.

 The Homelessness Prevention Service, which provided tenancy support services to people with drug and/or alcohol issues ended in May 2018 due to changes in how these services were funded and procured.